escapin/bayesianNetworks/README.md

-In particular, the script calls the function `dataAcquisition/computeBnet.m` that creates a matrix [8 x #samples] with the aligned values of all the 8 sensors:
+In particular, the script calls the function `dataAcquisition/computeBnet.m` that creates a matrix [8 x #samples] representing the Bayesian Network.
+Each row contains the values of a node over time:

 Row | Sensor | Unit
 --- | -----  | ----